 - Follow the above organizations on social media!

 #6: Always have a specific action plan.
-Include all 5 E’s of SRTS: Encouragement, Education, Engineering, Enforcement, and Evaluation.
+Include all 6 E’s of SRTS: Encouragement, Education, Engineering, Enforcement, Evaluation, and Equity.
 The Safe Routes to School Guide is a great place to find ideas for actionable goals, from walking school buses (feel free to make a copy of your own form using our contact survey), to tactical urbanism for safer intersections, to special events.
 Keep looking toward the next goal and then the next to keep momentum going for your school.
 Create and share a planning worksheet, or use this worksheet from the SRTS National Partnership.

 Keep up the great work!
 Feel free to email Mary Wade, who compiled this page as she worked on the Timpanogos SRTS plan: email@example.com.
 And we would love to feature any success stories here that you’d like to share!